ethen8181/machine-learning/README.md

 **santander : 2016.5.16**

 Kaggle competition on predicting customer satisfaction.
 The goal is to familiarize myself with xgboost and H2O's API.
-Note that the auc score for the script is 0.823068, which is still far off from the best score for the competition, which is 0.829072.
+Note that the script's auc store 0.823068 is still far off from the best score for the competition, 0.829072.

 - Includes scripts for performing cross validation with xgboost; Obtaining feature importance, saving and loading the model for xgboost and H2O.
 Details are commented in the following notebooks.
 - run_me.ipynb: Data preprocessing and xgboost. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/santander/run_me.ipynb)]